-Heal Swimmers Ear Naturally
+Ways to Help Heal Swimmer’s Ear Naturally

-While it is important that you seek medical attention when you first notice pain, tenderness, or itching in the ear, several home remedies can help lessen the symptoms and speed along the healing process, including:
+While it is important that you seek medical advice when you first notice pain, tenderness, or itching in the ear, several home remedies can help lessen the symptoms and speed along the healing process, including:

 - Warm Garlic Olive Oil Drops – Soak a few pieces of grated garlic in a bowl of olive oil overnight.
-The next morning, strain the pieces of garlic, and then warm the oil.
+The next morning, strain the pieces of garlic and then warm the oil.
 Use a dropper to add 2-3 drops of the warm oil to the affected ear.

 - Warm Compresses – Use a heating pad (on a low setting) or a hot water bottle (wrapped in a towel) to place on your ear.

-- Hair Dryer – Use a hair dryer on the lowest setting to blow the ears dry, getting any remaining water out of the ears.
+- Hair Dryer – Use a hairdryer on the lowest setting to blow the ears dry, getting any remaining water out of the ears.

 - Vinegar and Alcohol Drops – Add 1 drop white vinegar and 1 drop rubbing alcohol to the affected ear, and allow to sit for five minutes.
-Let solution drain.
+Let the solution drain.

-Prevention is Always the Best Remedy
+Prevention is Always the Best Remedy for Swimmer’s Ear

 That’s all it takes.
 Just a couple of drops of rubbing alcohol in each ear after a day at the pool, lake, or beach.